Emergency Evacuation Plan

 Utility Head

-The Utility Head (The Head of the IT Field) is responsible for securing all the data.
-He / She must take the external hard disc out of the building.
+The Utility head is responsible for securing all the data and taking the external hard disc out of the building.

 4